Updated January 2022

 We have helped hundreds of thousands of people across the US take their driving test, also known as the behind-the-wheel test.
 We've helped them directly with our door-to-door road test concierge service.
 This data is calculated from the folks who've failed their test.
 The good news: Most people pass on their second driving test.
 Our hope is that this post can help increase your chances of passing your road test on your first attempt.

 The most common reason people fail their driving test is because of intervention by an examiner

 1 out of every 4 people who fail their road test do so because the DMV examiner has to intervene.
 Why do DMV examiners intervene?
-It can be a number of reasons, but usually it's because you've made a critical error that is also dangerous.
-A couple examples are turning the wrong way down a one-way street or making an abrupt left turn without properly yielding to oncoming traffic.
+It can be a number of reasons, but usually, it's because you've made a critical error that is also dangerous.
+A couple of examples are turning the wrong way down a one-way street or making an abrupt left turn without properly yielding to oncoming traffic.

 The DMV examiner may grab the steering wheel from the DMV road tester or tell the DMV tester to pull over to the side of the road or to head back to the DMV office.